-- 4.48 In Annex C of this document, we analyse the potential for the default tariff cap to impact the financing costs of suppliers.
-We assess both the potential for the default tariff cap to influence the cost of capital through an increased level of regulatory risk, as well as the potential for the default tariff cap to influence the creditworthiness of those impacted firms through revenue impacts. - 4.49 We conclude that regulatory risk stemming from the default tariff cap is unlikely to lead to a material increase in the underlying cost of capital faced by a supplier.
+- 4.53 In Appendix 11.3 of this document, we analyse the potential for the default tariff cap to impact the financing costs of suppliers.
+We assess both the potential for the default tariff cap to influence the cost of capital through an increased level of regulatory risk, as well as the potential for the default tariff cap to influence the creditworthiness of those impacted firms through revenue impacts. - 4.54 We conclude that any regulatory risk stemming from the default tariff cap is unlikely to lead to a material increase in the underlying cost of capital faced by a supplier.
 By designing the default tariff cap to track underlying market costs, there is very limited discretion for the regulator to influence the level of the cap, while any price shocks will, in time, be factored into the cap level.
 Therefore, we consider that the design of the cap, primarily in its transparency and use of exogenous indices for updating, will serve to limit the materiality of regulatory risk.
-This will be the case regardless of the option (level of the cap) chosen. - 4.50 In addition, our analysis suggests that while the default tariff cap could potentially lead to decreases in the creditworthiness of suppliers, these impacts are expected to be marginal and would likely only impact smaller non-diversified organisations.
+This will be the case regardless of the option (level of the cap) chosen. - 4.55 In addition, our analysis suggests that while the default tariff cap could potentially lead to decreases in the creditworthiness of suppliers, any such impacts are expected to be marginal and would likely only impact smaller non-diversified organisations.
 This is because we do not expect that revenue impacts are material enough to influence those larger more diversified organisations, who are often rated at group level.
-Furthermore, we would only expect there to be an impact on suppliers' credit ratings in instances where suppliers are already close to the "tipping point" to a lower credit rating.68 We further explain our analysis on the impacts on supplier financing in Annex C of this document.
+Furthermore, we would only expect there to be an impact on suppliers' credit ratings in instances where suppliers are already close to the 'tipping point' to a lower credit rating.78 We further explain our analysis on the impacts on supplier financing in Appendix 11.3 of this document.